-If you’ve usually had regular skin on your feet but have recently observed them becoming increasingly dry, you’re likely experiencing a case of xerosis, or severe dry skin on the feet.
+If you’ve usually had regular skin on your feet but have recently observed them becoming increasingly dry, you’re likely experiencing a case of Dry Cracked Skin, or severe dry skin on the feet.
 There’s typically no need for medication to treat this condition.

 Several factors can lead to xerosis, including: